vanzytay/WWW2018_LRML/readme.md

-## Latent Relational Metric Learning
+## Latent Relational Metric Learning via Memory-based Attention for Collaborative Ranking

 Implements a barebones reference implementation of the LRML model used in our WWW'18 experiments.